Midlands Technical College Awarded $2M+ for Workforce Development

 Midlands Technical College has been awarded more than $2.17 million in grants and funding to help drive South Carolina’s economy through workforce development.
 The money will assist Midlands businesses in creating and sustaining apprenticeship programs.

-Few employers realize that they can receive up to $2,500 per apprentice, or up to $750 per pre-apprentice, to offset workforce development costs.
+Few employers realize that they can receive up to $2,500 per apprentice (increased to $3,000), or up to $750 per pre-apprentice, to offset workforce development costs.
 Additionally, companies who have registered apprenticeship programs can qualify for a state tax credit of up to $4,000 per apprentice.
 Apprenticeship programs help employers recruit, build, and retain a highly skilled workforce.
 Youth and adult apprenticeship programs combine paid on-the-job training with classroom instruction to prepare employees for highly-skilled careers that provide family-sustaining income.

 “MTC and Apprenticeship Carolina make it easy for employers to develop their workforce through tailored apprenticeships,” said Rebecca Taylor, MTC Business Solutions Executive Director.
 “We help them with the grant application, training plans, and even reporting processes.
 And at the end of the day, employers are able to build their workforce with a great deal of intention.”